cellis212/insurance-manager/insurance_manager_ai_development_rules.md

 # Insurance Manager - AI Development Rules

+General Rules:
+- Try to avoid numbering things in code comments since it is annoying to change later.
+- All future work, todos, notes to yourself, etc. should be put in the main todo list.
+That is THE central repository for info you want to keep.

 ## Core Architecture Principles

 1. **Extensibility Over Perfection** - Every system must be built with a plugin-based architecture that allows features to be added without modifying core code.
 Use interfaces, event buses, and JSONB fields liberally.
 The MVP should ship quickly while providing clear paths for future complexity.